Congo Free State: Cannibalism

-Cannibalism was widespread in parts of the Free State area when the State was established, and the colonial administration seems to have done little to suppress it, sometimes rather tolerating it among its own auxiliary troops and allies.
+Cannibalism was widespread in parts of the Free State area when the state was established, and the colonial administration seems to have done little to suppress it, sometimes rather tolerating it among its own auxiliary African troops and allies.
 During the Congo–Arab war, there were reports of widespread cannibalization of the bodies of defeated combatants by the Batetela allies of the Belgian commander Francis Dhanis.
 According to Dhanis's medical officer, Captain Sidney Langford Hinde, the conquest of Nyangwe was followed by "days of cannibal feasting" during which hundreds were eaten, with only their heads being kept as mementos.

 Soon after, Nyangwe's surviving population rose in a rebellion, during whose brutal suppression a thousand rioters were killed by the new government.
 One young Belgian officer wrote home: "Happily Gongo's men ... ate them up [in a few hours].
 It's horrible but exceedingly useful and hygienic....
 I should have been horrified at the idea in Europe! but it seems quite natural to me here.
 Don't show this letter to anyone indiscreet".

-When sending out "punitive expeditions" against villages unwilling or unable to fulfil the government's exorbitant rubber quota, Free State officials repeatedly turned a blind eye both to arbitrary killings of those considered guilty as well as to the "cannibal feast[s]" celebrated by native soldiers that sometimes followed.
+When sending out "punitive expeditions" against villages unwilling or unable to fulfil the government's exorbitant rubber quota, Free State officials repeatedly turned a blind eye both to arbitrary killings of those considered guilty as well as to the "cannibal feast[s]" celebrated by local soldiers that sometimes followed.
 In various cases they even handed captives, including infants and old women, over to their soldiers or local allies, implicitly or even explicitly allowing them to kill and eat them.

 Particularly infamous were groups of Songye fighters "known as Zappo Zaps after the sound of their rifles" and employed by the Free State to enforce its tax policies: "Whenever a village failed to produce enough rubber, these men would attack, raping and eating their victims before cutting off their hands" (to prove the success of their operations).

 Repeated reports of "feasts of human flesh" held by Force Publique soldiers reached and shocked even the European public.
 Free State officials largely denied knowledge of such practices and promised severe punishments for any that were discovered, but actually took little action.